ZhizhenWang/fruitshop-sync/README.md

   - OpenAI REST API package (openai 1.30.1)
   - package to load environment variable from .env file (python-dotenv 1.0.1)
 ### MongoDB setup
-Create one MongoDB database or use the default database in this project.
-Default env `MONGO_URI` value is ``, user `rexroth` has read/write permission to products collections.
-Please do not abuse this demo user.
+Create one MongoDB database and set env variable `MONGO_URI` value.

 ### Environment variables
 Following table lists all environment variables, you can set them in `.env` file or bash